Arthur Mamou-Mani: Career

 He is a lecturer at the University of Westminster in London and owns a digital fabrication laboratory called the FabPub.
 Mamou-Mani has given speeches including the TEDx conference in the United States, the Develop3D Live Conference, and the Taipei Technical University in Taiwan.
 His work was featured at the Process Exhibition in Shanghai and at the Sto Werkstatt in London.
 He currently lives in London.

 In 2018, he built the Burning Man Temple 2018, Galaxia, consisting of 20 timber truss petals converging as a spiral towards one point in the sky.
 He is the first non-US architect selected for this piece of art.

 In 2019, he designed Conifera, a 3D-printed bioplastic installation for COS, during Milan design week, in the 16th-century Palazzo Isimbardi.

 In 2022, he built the temple, Catharsis, at Burning Man.

 In 2025, he is part of the Berlin cabaret revue, Falling in Love, by Fecal Matter, Sacha Frolova and Jean-Paul Gaultier, staged at the Friedrichstadt-Palast.

+In 2026, he decorated Hermes's first stand-alone store in Beijing and Flying Whales dirigible aircraft company.